 - read through the payment instructions and register for courses in the Aimo service

-- get an Aalto IT account
+- get an Aalto user ID

-- If you don't have a valid Aalto username, you can request a stamped transcript of records of your studies at the open university from the Open University office by filling in the ordering form.
+- If you don't have a valid Aalto username, you can request a stamped transcript of records of your studies at the Open University from the Open University office by filling in the ordering form.

 For practical information and tips on studying, it is also worth reading the Aalto University website on general study skills.

 I applied to Aalto University by taking an entrance examination this spring, but I wasn’t admitted.
-How can I further my studies at Open University?
+How can I further my studies at the Open University?

-Credits for open university studies may be transferred to a university degree at a later time by decision of the institution granting the degree.
+Credits for Open University studies may be transferred to a university degree at a later time by decision of the institution granting the degree.

 Where can I find information on the courses offered at the Open University?